Царква і палітычны крызіс у Беларусі

 On 17 October 2022, the trial concluded, and Mikalai Autukhovich was found guilty by the Hrodna Regional Court (Judge Maksim Filatau) under Part 3 of Article 285 of the Criminal Code (creation of a criminal organization and participation in it); Part 1 of Article 14 and Part 2 of Article 357 of the Criminal Code (attempt to seize state power by unconstitutional means); Part 1 of Article 356 of the Criminal Code (treason); Part 3 of Article 130 of the Criminal Code (incitement of other social hatred); Part 3 of Article 361 of the Criminal Code (calls for restrictive measures (sanctions), other actions aimed at harming the national security of the Republic of Belarus); Part 1 of Article 290-2 of the Criminal Code (attempt to involve in terrorist activities); Part 3 of Article 289 of the Criminal Code (act of terrorism and preparation for it); Part 4 of Article 295 of the Criminal Code (illegal actions with firearms, ammunition, explosives and explosive devices, including preparation for such actions); Part 3 of Article 333-1 of the Criminal Code (illegal movement of firearms, ammunition sets for them, explosives, explosive devices across the customs border of the EAEU and the state border of the Republic of Belarus); Part 1 of Article 295-3 of the Criminal Code (illegal actions with items whose action is based on the use of combustible substances) – and received 25 years of imprisonment in a strict regime colony (the first five years in prison), a fine of 1,000 base units (32,000 rubles), and was also deprived of the rank of retired senior warrant officer.

-Aliaksandr Fiaduta
+Aliaksandr Chumakou

 Yauhen Hlushkou